Updated: May 8, 2025

 - Excellent healthcare system and health insurance, with treatments at a fraction of what you would pay in America

-- Affordable cost of living (about 41 percent lower than the USA)
+- Affordable cost of living compared to the rest of Western Europe (about 33 percent lower than the USA)

-- Friendly locals with a large portion of the population proficient in English (Portugal ranks eighth on the 2024 Global English Proficiency Index)
+- Friendly locals with a large portion of the population proficient in English (Portugal ranks sixth on the 2024 Global English Proficiency Index)

-- World-renowned gastronomy, with Lisbon recently being crowned Europe’s best culinary city destination in 2024 by the World Culinary Awards
+- World-renowned gastronomy, with Lisbon crowned Europe’s Best Culinary City Destination in 2024 by the World Culinary Awards

 - A balanced, relaxed lifestyle with activities and sports to promote work-life balance